itsalectric/643_Project_2/README.md

 		export AWS_SESSION_TOKEN=[Session Token]
 		export AWS_REGION=us-east-1
 		aws ec2 describe-instances --region us-east-1

-## Instance Update and Package Installations
-Most of the required packages are already installed for the default AWS Linux 2 AMI.
-It is still good practice to run the following commands to update the instance, install Python3 (which also installs pip3 post Python 3.4), install Boto3 (the AWS SDK for Python), and install Flintrock even if you aren't utilizing AWS Linux 2 AMI:

-	sudo yum update
-	sudo yum install python3 -y
-	pip3 install boto3
-	pip3 install flintrock
+In addition, be sure to upload the .pem key assigned to the worker nodes during step 4 in [EC2 Creation, Configuration, and Connection](#ec2-creation-configuration-and-connection).
+You can upload it to a location of your choice, but keep track of the address as we will need it in the next step.

 ## Configuring Flintrock
-Navigate and open the following file
+Navigate and open the following file:

-	/home/ec2-user/.config/flintrock/config.yaml
+	/home/ubuntu/.config/flintrock/config.yaml

-Edit the file yaml file according to the parameters you set when creating the EC2 instances.
-Most of the information can be found on
+Edit the file yaml file according to the parameters you set when creating the worker nodes.
+Most of the information can be found on the EC2 dashboard.
+Also add the path of the .pem key you just uploaded

 ```yaml
 services: